 Minnie Vans also offer car seats for no extra charge — giving the Minnie Vans an advantage over typical Lyfts and Übers which charge extra for these.
 Plus, Minnie Vans can haul up to six guests for a flat fee, whereas Lyft’s and Über’s lowest tier fees are only up to four passengers.

 Finally, while drivers for other ride share programs are a bit hit-or-miss, Minnie Van drivers are cast members of Walt Disney World and are held to the same high standards as other cast members.
-They can even give informed dining recommendations and give you the details about surrounding construction. 😉
+They can even give informed dining recommendations and give you the details about surrounding construction and goings-on around the Resort. 😉